 The CQC can be flexible about how and when to use its enforcement powers, such as fines and public warnings.
 It can apply specific conditions in response to serious risks.
 For example, it can demand that a hospital ward or service is closed until the provider meets safety requirements or is suspended.
 It can take a service off the register if absolutely necessary.

 The CQC also carries out periodic and special reviews in order to improve health and social care in the UK.
 The CQC's priority is to improve the public's experience of health and social care.
-Swineshead Medical Group was first inspected by the CQC in November 2013, in October 2014 as part of the new periodic inspection regime and again in July 2015, the latest report is available to view here.
+Swineshead Medical Group was first inspected by the CQC in November 2013, in October 2014 as part of the new periodic inspection regime and again in July 2015 and February 2019.